 So, what goes into the recipe for effective market stimulating regulation and incentives?
 Based on our past green economy experience, we have identified nine areas on which governments can act to help their economy capture green economy opportunities.
 Acting on these areas would form the foundation of a multi-angle approach to growing a green economy, one that not only builds the right infrastructure (a darling of governmental actions), but also leads to a proper governance, effective regulations, link to capital, green skills, as well as vibrant triple helix collaborations, green markets and innovation ecosystems.
 Each of these areas would involve incentivising, enabling and mandating actions.

 The visual below introduces a small sample of potential actions.
-A more comprehensive menu will be provided in the report to be published this November.
+A more comprehensive menu is provided in the green economy report published in January 2023.

 An ecosystem-wide effort